 Special rules govern the tax treatment of debt obligations that are treated under applicable Treasury regulations as providing for contingent payments ("Contingent Debt Obligations").
 These rules generally require accrual of interest income on a constant-yield basis at an assumed yield determined at the time of issuance of the obligation.
-Adjustments will be required to these accruals when any contingent payments are made that differ from the payments calculated based on the assumed yield.
+Adjustments will be required to these accruals when any contingent payments are made that differ from the projected amounts.
 Any gain on the sale, exchange or retirement of a Contingent Debt Obligation will be ordinary income.
-The U.S. federal income tax treatment of any Notes that are treated as Contingent Debt Obligations will be more fully described in a prospectus supplement.
+The U.S. federal income tax treatment of any Notes that are treated as Contingent Debt Obligations will be more fully described in a supplement, new base prospectus or drawdown prospectus, as applicable.